Harris Teeter: 2010 to today

 The chain's largest store opened in winter 2018 at the New Bern Marketplace in New Bern, North Carolina, totaling up to 100,000 square feet.
 Harris Teeter also operates a number of prototype stores in their seven state layout.
 Some of these include a 78,200 square foot location in Greensboro, North Carolina, and a 78,000 square foot location in Charlotte.

-A new upscale grocery store called 201central and owned by Harris Teeter opened two locations in two former Lowes Foods locations in Huntersville, North Carolina and Wesley Chapel, North Carolina but the Huntersville store closed on February 3, 2018, with the Wesley Chapel store following on December 15, 2020.
+A new upscale grocery store called 201central and owned by Harris Teeter opened two locations in two former Lowes Foods locations in Huntersville, North Carolina and Wesley Chapel, North Carolina, but the Huntersville store closed on February 3, 2018, with the Wesley Chapel store following on December 15, 2020.
 This announcement came shortly after upscale brand Whole Foods Market opened its first Charlotte store in late summer 2012 and before Publix announced its expansion into the Charlotte region.

 In recent years, Harris Teeter has started a "Fuel Points" program whereby customers can earn discounts that can be used on gasoline purchases at Harris Teeter Fuel stations, which are adjacent to some Harris Teeter locations.

 Since 1992, the official mascot of Harris Teeter has been "Harry the Happy Dragon."
 Its slogan is "Your Neighborhood Food Market", although the older slogan "The Best Is What We're All About" still appears frequently in stores.
 An advertising campaign that debuted in 2004 features the slogan "My Harris Teeter", which is used as a jingle.

 Kroger merger

 It was announced on July 9, 2013, that Kroger would buy Harris Teeter for $2.4 billion in cash.
 The company became a subsidiary of Kroger and continued to operate under the Harris Teeter brand.
-The merger closed on January 29, 2014, upon which chairman Thomas Dickson-Bourgeois announced his retirement.
+The merger closed on January 29, 2014, upon which chairman Thomas Dickson announced his retirement.
 The deal represented a return of sorts to the Charlotte market for Kroger.
 It had previously operated stores under its own moniker in Charlotte from 1977 to 1988.
 It also allowed Kroger to enter the Asheville region.
 Charlotte and Asheville had been the only large markets in the Carolinas where Kroger had no presence.

 In June 2015, Harris Teeter exited the crowded Nashville market, where its growth was stunted by aggressive competition from Publix (which expanded into the area around the same time as Harris Teeter), as well as other specialty grocers such as Trader Joe's, The Fresh Market, and Whole Foods, which all opened stores in the proximity of Harris Teeter locations.
 Kroger has traditionally had a market-leading presence in Nashville, and initially promised to keep the Harris Teeter stores open after the acquisition, But later, Kroger said the market "did not support Harris Teeter's future business plans."
 Harris Teeter closed one Nashville-area store soon after opening in the early-2000s, but five survived into 2015.
 The first of those closed in February, another was permanently closed in June, and the remaining three were converted to Kroger stores by 2016 (one of which replaced a nearby existing Kroger store).